ng-boba/grunt-ng-boba/README.md

 grunt.loadNpmTasks('grunt-ng-boba');
 ```

-## The "ng_boba" task
+## The "ngBoba" task

 ### Overview
 In your project's Gruntfile, add a section named `ngBoba` to the data object passed into `grunt.initConfig()`.

-Check out our sample project [ng-boba-sandbox](https://github.com/ng-boba/ng-boba-sandbox) to see an example of how to use ngBoba with grunt.
+Check out our seed project [ng-boba-seed](https://github.com/ng-boba/ng-boba-seed) to see an example of how to use ngBoba with grunt.

 ```js
 grunt.initConfig({